sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/02-differential-expression.md

 </div>

 Download the Degust results file as a **tsv** file.
-You will need to click the down arrow next to *Download csv*.
+You will need to click the down arrow next to *Download csv* to change the output type from csv to tsv (tab-separated).

 ## References